William Horwood FAQ

 London NW1 3BH

-However, it has been several years since he has been able to read all the letters sent to him, let alone answer.
+However, it has been many years since he has been able to read all the letters sent to him, let alone answer.

 This website, WilliamHorwood.net, is a fan website rather than an official one.
 I do not have an e-mail address for William Horwood and I have no ability to forward messages to him.